somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-09-13-is-tokautomator-the-key-to-unlocking-viral-tiktok-content.md

 ### POST ONLY ###
 post:
   title: "Is TokAutomator the Key to Unlocking Viral TikTok Content?"
-  excerpt: "Discover how TokAutomator can help you achieve viral success on TikTok by automating your activity to gain more followers, likes, and views."
+  description: "Discover how TokAutomator can help you achieve viral success on TikTok by automating your activity to gain more followers, likes, and views."
-  author: alex
+  author: rare-ivy
   id: 1726304054
   tags: ["TikTok growth","TokAutomator","viral TikTok content","TikTok automation"]
   categories: ["TikTok Marketing","Social Media Growth","Digital Marketing"]